 A commutation is where you (the worker) and insurer agree to a single lump sum payment.
-This payment should be sufficient to cover all future weekly payments and/or medical, hospital and rehabilitation expenses for the injury.
+This payment removes the insurer’s liability to pay future weekly payments and/or medical, hospital and rehabilitation expenses for the injury.

 A commutation agreement must be registered with the Workers Compensation Commission (WCC).

-Once your commutation agreement is registered with the WCC, you will no longer be entitled to future weekly payments, or to claim medical, hospital or rehabilitation expenses for any injury referred to in the agreement.
+Once your commutation agreement is registered with the WCC, you will no longer be entitled to compensation for the benefit(s) referred to in the agreement.

 Preconditions for a commutation